 Erez Greenberg| Oct 30, 2022

-Internal Revenue Service Form 1096 is used by companies in the U.S to summarize the information returns of seven different tax forms.
-A business needs to use Form 1096 only if it submits one or more of the seven forms to the IRS in a paper format.
+Internal Revenue Service Form 1096 is used by companies in the US to summarize the information returns of seven different tax forms.
+A business must use form 1096 only if it submits one or more of the seven forms to the IRS in a paper format.

 Who needs to file form 1096?

-Companies who file one or more of the following tax forms by mail must also submit IRS Form 1096:
+Companies that file one or more of the following tax forms by mail must also submit IRS Form 1096:

-Filing your information returns electronically – via the IRS FIRE system – exempts you from using Form 1096.
+Filing your information returns electronically – via the IRS FIRE system – exempts you from using form 1096.
 The IRS FIRE system, which stands for “File Information Returns Electronically,” is an electronic network used to accept and process most types of filing forms.
-If a business submits 250 or more of any information return, it must do it electronically – and consequently, would not have to file Form 1096.
+If a business submits 250 or more of any information return, it must do so electronically – and consequently, would not have to file form 1096.